 The most challenging part of Lake Marian track is where you have to climb a wall with tree roots.
 It depends on your experience as it’s not something super difficult in our opinion.
 But if you’re pretty new to hiking it might look a bit sketchy.
 Don’t worry, you’ll be fine if you just walk with attention.
 Especially during or right after rainfall when the rocks and tree roots can be slippery.

 When you get to Lake Marian on a sunny, calm and clear day you will see the beautiful snow capped peaks of Darran mountains reflecting in Lake Marian.
 The glacier formed alpine lake is situated in a hanging valley of glaciers and waterfalls.
 Truly mesmerising and well worth the trip!
 However, keep in mind that the view changes per season.
-In summer and autumn you might see way less waterfalls along the valleys than during spring and after rainfall.
+In summer and autumn you might see way less waterfalls along the sheer rocks than during spring and after rainfall.
 Nevertheless, the hike is well worth it.
 And if you feel brave enough you can take a dip in the ice cold water of Lake Marian during spring and summer!

 Must do tours in Fiordland National Park